 Listed above is a picture of my father-in- law, Owen in front of the filing cabinet in his home office.
 The open folder contains a multi-page index documenting the nature and order of all the folders in the open drawer where he has stored all of his important financial, legal and insurance information along with other documents related to his affairs.
 When I asked him ‘why’, ‘why did you put the time and effort into organizing your files this way?”, he explained that his wife who is now 96 years old won’t be able to pick up and manage these affairs if I die without me laying them out very clearly and carefully.”
 Now that his wife has passed, the responsibility of dealing with the aftermath of his death has fallen to my wife, Becky, Owen’s daughter.
 He has had her into his office and explained where things are and what needs to be done.
 How do you think Becky and I will feel when we have to execute his wishes and deal with the aftermath of his death, all while suffering from the loss of her dad?
 I imagine we will feel extremely grateful for his foresight and planning that made it easier for us to manage his affairs in his absence.

-So, I come back to the question I posed at the beginning, in my first Chapter, “How do you want to be remembered?”
+So, I come back to the question I posed at the beginning, in my first post, “How do you want to be remembered?”
 By being organized now and putting time and effort into planning today, you can save a lot of grief and distress to those that you leave behind later on.

 If you would like help in knowing ‘what’ to organize, see our “Just in Case” list here.